mraiser/flow/README.md

 http://127.0.0.1:7878/testflow/testflow/test_add?a=42&b=378

 ### Support for commands in multiple languages
 Flow commands can be written in Java, Python, Rust, Javascript, or Flow.
-However *Python is not currently supported* in this implementation of the Flow language interpreter.
+All languages except Python maintain state between calls.
 When developing Flow code using Newbound, the IDE automatically builds, compiles, and runs any files needed.
 Newbound has its own instructions for enabling support for multiple languages (https://github.com/mraiser/newbound).
 The following only applies to running Flow code *outside* of the Newbound IDE.

 #### Enabling JavaScript commands:
 JavaScript support is enabled by default and requires no additional configuration.

+#### Enabling Python commands:
+Python support is enabled by default.
+You must install Python3 in the local environment first.

 #### Enabling Rust commands:
 In order to run Libraries that contain commands written in Rust, you will need to copy them into your data folder